leonardodlana/quadtree-geolocation/README.md

-For optimization purpouse, the children are only created when necessary, for example, in the image below we can see the representation of the quadtree.
+For optimization purpose, the children are only created when necessary, for example, in the image below we can see the representation of the quadtree.

 ![Quadtree depth](https://poppicture-57876.firebaseapp.com/quadtree/quadtree-depth.png)